Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 $37,000

 New phlebotomists typically start in outpatient draw stations, physician offices, or reference labs.
-Pay is close to the BLS 10th percentile.
-Building speed, vein assessment skills, and patient communication abilities is the focus at this stage.
+Pay sits near the BLS 10th percentile.
+At this stage, building venipuncture speed, vein assessment confidence, and patient communication skills are the primary goals.
+Most employers expect new hires to complete 100-200 supervised draws before working independently.

 2